teholm/amazon-guardduty-hands-on/docs/scenario1/index.md

 	The EC2 instance indicated by this finding is actually just connecting to an [Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) (EIP) on another instance in the same VPC to keep the scenario localized to your environment.
 The CloudFormation template automatically created the threat list and added the EIP for the malicious instance to the list.

 ### View the CloudWatch Event rule

 Alice used CloudWatch Event Rules to send the email you received about the findings and also to take remediations steps.
 Examine the CloudWatch Events console to understand what Alice configured and to see how the remediation was triggered.

 1. Navigate to the <a href="https://us-west-2.console.aws.amazon.com/cloudwatch/home?" target="_blank">CloudWatch Console</a> (us-west-2) and on the left navigation, under the **Events** section, click **Rules**.

     > You will see three Rules in the list that were created by the CloudFormation template.
 All of these begin with the prefix “*GuardDuty-Event*."

 	![CloudWatch Event Rules](images/screenshot6.png "CloudWatch Event Rules")

 2. Click on the rule named **GuardDuty-Event-EC2-MaliciousIPCaller**.

 	![CloudWatch Event Rule](images/screenshot7.png "CloudWatch Event Rule")

 Under the **Targets** section you will see two entries, one for a Lambda function and one for an SNS Topic.
 The CloudWatch Event Rule publishes the finding to the SNS Topic which in turn sends out an email notification.
 Rather than sending the entire JSON event you can see how Alice customized the email by using an **<a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CloudWatch-Events-Input-Transformer-Tutorial.html" target="_blank">input transformer</a>**.
+You can use the input transformer feature of CloudWatch Events to customize the text that is taken from an event before it is input to the target of a rule.

 ### View the Remediation Lambda function